Pacific Forum International: History

-Pacific Forum was founded in 1975 with a mission of establishing “a Forum in the Pacific under the auspices of the private sector for a continuing trans-Pacific private dialogue and consultation among the developing and developed countries of the Pacific area.”
+Pacific Forum was founded in 1975 with a mission of establishing "a Forum in the Pacific under the auspices of the private sector for a continuing trans-Pacific private dialogue and consultation among the developing and developed countries of the Pacific area."

 Pacific Forum’s founder, Lloyd R. Vasey (1917-2018), retired from the US Navy as a Rear Admiral in 1972 after serving as chief strategist (J-5) for US Pacific Command under Admiral John S. McCain Jr.

 From 1989 to 2018, Pacific Forum was an affiliate of the Center for Strategic and International Studies.
 During the 1989 merger, Pacific Forum retained its name, board, independent program agenda, and funding responsibility.
-In 2018, Pacific Forum became a fully independent research institute with a full-time staff of 12, a rotating resident research fellow cohort of approximately 5-8 people, and an annual budget of approximately $2.8 million.
+In 2018, Pacific Forum became a fully independent research institute with a full-time staff of 12, a rotating resident research fellow cohort of approximately 5–8 people, and an annual budget of approximately $2.8 million.

+Programs

 Regional Engagement Program

 The Pacific Forum’s Regional Engagement Program conducts outreach efforts to scholars and the public at large in Japan, South Korea, and Australia on various foreign and security policy issues in the Indo-Pacific.
 The Regional Engagement Program also focuses on nonproliferation in the Indo-Pacific, including in Myanmar.